Hensonmw/MSR_rep/MSR_workflow.md

 ======================================

 * Recreate workflow used to analyze the 16S and 18S rRNA gene survey of the Mississippi River
-* Data was collected during the Fall of 2013
+* Data was collected during the Fall of 2013 from Minneapolis, MN to the Gulf of Mexico

 ##Requirements
 --------------